emanjon/draft-mattsson-tls-psk-ke-dont-dont-dont/draft-mattsson-tls-psk-ke-dont-dont-dont.md

 ## TLS Cipher Suites

 IANA is requested to update the TLS Cipher Suites registry under the Transport Layer Security (TLS) Parameters heading.
-For all cipher suites listed in Appendix A of {{RFC9113}}, all cipher suites listed in Appendix A of {{I-D.ietf-tls-deprecate-obsolete-kex}}, and the following entries the "Recommended" value has been set to "D" indicating that the items are "Discouraged".
+For all cipher suites listed in Appendix A of {{RFC9113}}, all cipher suites listed in Appendix A of {{I-D.ietf-tls-deprecate-obsolete-kex}}, and the following entries the "Recommended" value have been set to "D" indicating that the items are "Discouraged".

 | Desctiption | Recommended |
 | TLS_SHA256_SHA256 | D |